mb3rkan/GMT-351-Final-Project/README.md

 ###### Project Description

 - Our project aims to establish a sql database connection with android applications.
 Our aim to store user records on the database by using phpmyadmin.
-Our application has also operations such as downloading images from our php server.
+Our application has also operations such as uploading images from our php server.